photoprism/photoprism-docs/docs/contribute.md

 ## Questions?

-The most efficient way to get in contact is to write an email to hello@photoprism.org or join our `#photoprism` channel on [gophers.slack.com](https://gophers.slack.com).
+The most efficient way for asking questions is to write an email to hello@photoprism.org or join our `#photoprism` channel on [gophers.slack.com](https://gophers.slack.com).
 If you don't have an account yet, you can create one on [invite.slack.golangbridge.org](https://invite.slack.golangbridge.org/).
 Please don't use the GitHub issue tracker to ask questions.

 ## Reporting issues